caelcs/quarkus-template/README.md

 - ✅ Using Mocks
 - ✅ Use of Architecture Unit Test
 - ✅ Use of Wiremock for stubs

+Nice to have:

+- ❌ Define metrics for the endpoints
+- ❌ Resiliance4J for REST Clients
+- ❌ Pagination
+- ❌ Audit for tables
+- ❌ Events and outbox pattern
 - ❌ Use of GatLing for Stress Tests
 - ❌ Use of BDD

 ## Running the application in dev mode